MicrosoftDocs/quantum-docs-pr/articles/libraries/data-structures.md

 Here the term oracle refers to a blackbox quantum subroutine that acts upon a set of qubits and returns the answer as a phase.
 This subroutine often can be thought of as an input to a quantum algorithm that accepts the oracle, in addition to some other parameters, and applies a series of quantum operations and treating a call to this quantum subroutine as if it were a fundamental gate.
 Obviously, in order to actually implement the larger algorithm a concrete decomposition of the oracle into fundamental gates must be provided but such a decomposition is not needed in order to understand the algorithm that calls the oracle.
+In Q#, this abstraction is represented by using that [operations are first-class values](../quantum-techniques-2-operationsandfunctions#operations-and-functions-as-first-class-values), such that operations can be passed to implementations of quantum algorithms in a black-box manner.
+Moreover, user-defined types are used to label the different oracle representations in a type-safe way, making it difficult to accidently conflate different kinds of black box operations.

 Such oracles appear in a number of different contexts, including famous examples such as [Grover's search](todo: link to database search sample) and [quantum simulation algorithms](./applications#hamiltonian-simulation).
 Here we focus on the oracles needed for just two applications: [amplitude amplification](./algorithms#amplitude-amplification) and [phase estimation](./characterization#phase-estimation).